Community improvement and incentives

 • The property owner must construct a mixed-use or residential development with a minimum of 20 residential units or undertaking an office-to-residential conversion project with no minimum project size.

-• Applications to the program will be accepted by staff during the application window of January 5, 2026 to March 27, 2026.
+• No longer accepting applications - Applications were accepted by staff during the application window of January 5, 2026 to March 27, 2026.

 • After the application window has closed, applications will be scored against the Council approved application evaluation matrix to determine what applications will receive funding.